-Depending on your condition, the doctor will have discussed surgery as the best option to either treat or diagnose your skin problem.
+Depending on your condition, the doctor will have discussed surgery as an appropriate option to either treat or diagnose your skin problem.
 Alternative treatments to surgery will have been discussed between you and your doctor during your consultation.

 Can there be any complications or risks?

 All procedures do come with an element of risk.
 These risks are usually small but it is important you are aware of them.

 - Pain or discomfort – You may experience some pain when the local anesthetic is being injected, and once this wears off, the area may feel sore.

 - Bleeding, Bruising or Infection – Any wound is at risk from bleeding, bruising, infection or breakdown after surgery.
 After your procedure you will be given a leaflet which explains how to avoid these complications.
 If you follow the wound care instructions following your surgery, these problems are uncommon.